ToxicFrog/doom-mods/gzap/doc/new-wads.md

 When you play a multiworld game, a tuning file will be automatically created in the `gzdoom/tuning` directory in your Archipelago directory, with the same name as the wad you're playing.
+If you play the same wad multiple times, it will create multiple, numbered tuning files, all of which will be loaded by the apworld.

 When you play single-world, you can accomplish the same thing with the `logfile` console command.

-The file in `<AP dir>/gzdoom/tuning/` will be loaded automatically; to "bake it in" to the apworld, use the same procedure as adding a logic file, but put the file in the `gzdoom/tuning/` directory inside the apworld, rather than `gzdoom/logic/`.
+The files in `<AP dir>/gzdoom/tuning/` will be loaded automatically; to "bake it in" to the apworld, use the same procedure as adding a logic file, but put the files in the `gzdoom/tuning/` directory inside the apworld, rather than `gzdoom/logic/`.
-If a file already exists there for this WAD, simply append the new tuning data to it.

 ### Tuning without randomizing